Persian onager: In captivity

-A few Persian onagers are breeding in various zoos of Europe and the Middle East, such as Chester, Whipsnade, and Yotvata.
+A few Persian onagers are breeding in various zoos such as Chester, Whipsnade and Yotvata.
 The Smithsonian Conservation Biology Institute in Front Royal, Virginia, also breeds Persian onagers, including two born in June 2015.
-The first ever artificial insemination of any wild equid was in this species, and resulted in two Persian Onager foals at the Wilds conservation center in Southeastern Ohio, in collaboration with experts from the Smithsonian Conservation Biology Institute.
+The first artificial insemination of any wild equid was in this species, and resulted in two Persian Onager foals at the Wilds conservation centre in Southeastern Ohio, in collaboration with experts from the Smithsonian Conservation Biology Institute.

 Introduction projects

 Since 2003, Persian onagers have been introduced in Saudi Arabia, where the Syrian wild ass (E. h. hemippus) once lived.
 Introduced Persian onagers live in deserts foraging on grasses and branches or woodier plant material in dry seasons.

 In 1968, 11 Persian and Turkmenian onagers were flown from their countries to Israel in exchange for mountain gazelles.
 These were bred in captivity at the Hai Bar Yotvata wildlife sanctuary.
 Together, they bred a few Persian/Turkmenian hybrids in Israel.
 Offspring were introduced into the wild in the Negev Mountains area, intended to replace the local subspecies gone extinct.
 The introduced onagers have since established a stable population around 200 individuals.

+Reintroduction programs have also been implemented in Iran.
+In 2023, several Persian onagers were released in Kavir National Park as part of a conservation initiative supported by Department of Environment of Iran.

+As of 2024 it is believed there are 500-600 individuals causing damage to the local vineyards.